3-inch/50-caliber gun: Dual-purpose guns of the World Wars

-This is not to be confused with the "rapid-fire" of later gun mounts that used an autoloader mechanism to insert the fixed QF ammunition into the breech.
-This in turn is not to be confused to a fully automatic gun.
-The autoloader was still manually filled with shells.
+Quick-firing is not to be confused with the "rapid-fire" of later gun mounts that used an autoloader mechanism to insert the fixed quick-firing ammunition into the breech.
+This in turn is not to be confused to a fully automatic gun, as the autoloader was still manually filled with shells.

 Submarine deck guns

-The 3"/50 caliber gun Marks 17 and 18 was first used as a submarine deck gun on R-class submarines launched in 1918–1919.
-At the time it was an improvement on the earlier 3"/23 caliber gun.
-After using larger guns on many other submarines, the 3"/50 caliber gun Mark 21 was specified as the standard deck gun on the Porpoise- through Gato-class submarines launched in 1935–1942.
+The 3"/50-caliber gun Marks 17 and 18 was first used as a submarine deck gun on R-class submarines launched in 1918–1919.
+At the time it was an improvement on the earlier 3"/23-caliber gun.
+After using larger guns on many other submarines, the 3"/50-caliber gun Mark 21 was specified as the standard deck gun on the Porpoise- through Gato-class submarines launched in 1935–1942.
 The small gun was chosen to remove the temptation to engage enemy escort vessels on the surface.
 The gun was initially mounted aft of the conning tower to reduce submerged drag, but early in World War II it was shifted to a forward position at the commanding officer's option.
 Wartime experience showed that larger guns were needed.
-This need was initially met by transferring 4"/50 caliber guns from S-class submarines as they were shifted from combat to training roles beginning in late 1942.
-Later, the 5"/25 caliber gun, initially removed from battleships sunk or damaged in the attack on Pearl Harbor and later manufactured in a submarine version, became standard.
+This need was initially met by transferring 4"/50-caliber guns from S-class submarines as they were shifted from combat to training roles beginning in late 1942.
+Later, the 5"/25-caliber gun, initially removed from battleships sunk or damaged in the attack on Pearl Harbor and later manufactured in a submarine version, became standard.